flbbb/hacienda_tips_and_tricks/running_scripts_on_slurm.md

 # Good practises on distributed environment

-This file aims at giving some good practise advices on how to run python scripts on shared gpu clusters.
+This file aims at giving some good practice advices on how to run python scripts on shared gpu clusters.

 # Transform your python script
 TLDR: Replace any hardcoded variables by an input parameters with `argparse`.